fredlintz5/bicycle_rentals/README.md

  # Bicycle Rental Web App
 > My focus with this site is to make an application for businesses to manage their rental fleets.

->Initially I will set it up for internal employee use, checking availability, storing customer data, customer waivers, and recieving payments.
+>Initially I will set it up for internal employee use, checking availability, storing customer data, customer waivers, and receiving payments.

 >Down the line, Id like it to have the ability to embed into a retailer's website, allowing for customer interaction, and rental reservations.